rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Tax Remedies (Initial Synthesis).md

 After the filing of a motion for reconsideration, or the submission of pieces of evidence for a petition for reinvestigation, the BIR has 180 days to evaluate and render a decision on the motion filed.
 The final decision of the BIR is referred to as the *Final Decision on Disputed Assessment*.

-> However, if there is no decision by the BIR during the 180 day period, the taxpayer may either wait for the reply of the BIR *or* proceed to the [[./Court of Tax Appeals|Court of Tax Appeals]] within a period of 30 days (i.e., the FAN, upon lapse of the 180 day period, is logically considered as final, hence, the same time period for the filing of a case to the CTA to that of an FDDA is observed).
+> However, if there is no decision by the BIR during the 180 day period, the taxpayer may either wait for the reply of the BIR *or* proceed to the [[Court of Tax Appeals|Court of Tax Appeals]] within a period of 30 days (i.e., the FAN, upon lapse of the 180 day period, is logically considered as final, hence, the same time period for the filing of a case to the CTA to that of an FDDA is observed).
 >
 > If the motion is denied by the BIR, they *may* send a Preliminary Correction letter which denies the motion filed by the taxpayer.

 #### Final Decision on Disputed Assessment (FDDA)
 The Final Decision on Disputed Assessment is the final decision of the BIR for a taxpayer disputing an assessment made by the BIR in lieu of its tax audits.
 It also gives rise to the government to collect what is due from the taxpayer.
 This is the final administrative remedy availed of by a taxpayer for disputing a tax assessment.

-The taxpayer has 30 days to file a case to the [[./Court of Tax Appeals|Court of Tax Appeals]] *in division*.
+The taxpayer has 30 days to file a case to the [[Court of Tax Appeals|Court of Tax Appeals]] *in division*.

 If the FDDA is issued by a Regional Director (i.e., for micro, small, and medium taxpayers), the taxpayer ==may== elevate the case to the Commissioner of Internal Revenue through the filing of a motion for reconsideration.